realpython/members/stories.md

 1. Active users should be able to view the total number of lessons in the course on the dashboard
 1. Active users should be able to view the total number of enrolled students on the dashboard
 1. Active users should only be able to view active chapters
+1. Active users should be able to view chapters if the chapter is active and there are lessons associated with it
+1. Active users should only be able to view lessons if the chapter is active

 ### Admin